 - NCSC guidance on password deny lists

-- Update VPNs, network infrastructure devices, and devices being used to remote into work environments with the latest software patches and configurations.
-See CISA’s guidance on enterprise VPN security and NCSC guidance on virtual private networks for more information.
+- Update VPNs, network infrastructure devices, and devices used to remote into work environments with the latest software patches and configurations.
+See CISA’s guidance on enterprise VPN security and NCSC’s guidance on virtual private networks for more information.

 - Protect the management interfaces of your critical operational systems.
-In particular, use browse-down architecture to prevent attackers easily gaining privileged access to your most vital assets.
+In particular, use browse-down architecture to prevent attackers from quickly gaining privileged access to your most vital assets.
 See the NCSC blog on protecting management interfaces.

 - Set up a security monitoring capability so you are collecting the data that will be needed to analyze network intrusions.
 See the NCSC introduction to logging security purposes.